popluation-health/pop-health-docs/README.md

 #### Health Data ETL

-The implementation for the Health Data ETL service requires a connection to Google Fit APIs to fetch data.
+The default implementation for the Health Data ETL service requires a connection to Google Fit APIs to fetch data.
 There are a number of steps required to authorize and connect Google APIs for execution in a local environment.
 If you want a simple experience to test decision services go to [Health Data Mock](#health-data-mock)

 The following steps all require a Google account and access to, or the ability to enable, a Google Cloud account.